confidential-containers/trustee/README.md

 ## Attestation

-KBS relies on the [Attestation-Service (AS)](https://github.com/confidential-containers/attestation-service) to verify the TEE Evidence.
+By default, KBS relies on the [Confidential Containers Attestation-Service (AS)](https://github.com/confidential-containers/attestation-service) to verify the TEE Evidence.

-KBS can either integrate the AS as a dependent crate, or as a separated `gRPC` service.
-This integration interface is defined by the KBS `native-as` feature.
+KBS can either integrate the CoCo AS as a dependent crate, or as a separated `gRPC` service.
+This integration interface is defined by the KBS `coco-as-builtin` feature.

-### Integrated Attestation Service
+### Integrated CoCo Attestation Service

-By default, KBS will integrate the Attestation Service as a crate.
+By default, KBS will integrate the CoCo Attestation Service as a crate.
 This can be build with:

 ``` shell